barryclark/jekyll-now/_posts/2016-11-13-Pushing-Stack-Trace-On-Slack-In-Python.md

 You can find information about how to create an incoming wehook here [https://api.slack.com/](https://api.slack.com/)

-At last call your logger when exception occurs as
+At last, call your logger when exception occurs as,
 ```
 slacker.exception(exc)
 ```
-And you will get the stack trace on your channel.
+, and you will get the stack trace on your channel.

 The final project is at [https://github.com/pranav93/slack_trace](https://github.com/pranav93/slack_trace)